Access to the territory and push backs

 In July 2021, a Somali minor was also unlawfully returned to Slovenia on the basis of that readmission agreement, despite the fact that he had articulated the words “asylum” various times when talking to police officers.
-He brought in a complaint and the procedure is still pending.
-In Slovenia, the asylum request was accepted and an asylum status has already been granted.[8]
+In February 2022, the Regional Administrative Court of Styria decided that the police measures taken were unlawful and resulted in an illegal push back.[4]
+In Slovenia, the asylum request was meanwhile accepted, and an asylum status had already been granted.[5]

-As a response to the allegations of illegal push backs and unlawful returns taking place at the Southern border to Slovenia and the fact that the number of persons affected by readmissions to Slovenia has almost doubled from 81 to 174 in 2020,[9] the initiative “Push back alarm” was founded by activists.
-Similar to “Alarm phone”, the initiative offers a phone number where persons that crossed the border can request a follow up with the police and ask whether their asylum application is being accepted.[10]
-From January to November 2021, the number of persons unlawfully returned to Slovenia based on bilateral readmission agreement has decreased to 59.[11]
+As a response to the allegations of illegal push backs and unlawful returns taking place at the Southern border to Slovenia and the fact that the number of persons affected by readmissions to Slovenia almost doubled from 81 to 174 in 2020,[7] the initiative “Push back alarm” was founded by activists.
+Similar to “Alarm phone”, the initiative offers a phone number where persons that crossed the border can request a follow up with the police and ask whether their asylum application is being accepted.[8]
+In 2023, the number of persons returned to Slovenia based on the bilateral readmission agreement was 62 (compared to 58 in 2022).
+Nationalities of the persons returned are not indicated.[9]
 According to the AIDA report on Slovenia, persons who have been summarily returned back from Austria to Slovenia in 2020 were mostly expelled to Croatia by the Slovenian authorities.
+After the second judgement concerning pushbacks by Regional Administrative Court of Styria, according to the NGO Push Back Alarm Austria there were no more reports of pushbacks on Austrian territory throughout 2022 and 2023.

-Following the German announcement of the prolongation of border controls in October 2019, the Austrian Minister of Interior had also prolonged the temporary border controls with Slovenia and Hungary until 14 May 2020.[14]
-The argumentation of the Austrian Government had slightly changed, however: while it initially argued that the situation was not sufficiently stable, the Minister of Interior argued that “border controls in the heart of Europe have led to a positive effect on migration movements”.[15]
-These border controls have been further prolonged on 11 May 2021, based on the “continuing migration pressure” and “the tense situation resulting from Covid-19”.[16]
-More information on the German-Austrian border controls can be found in the AIDA report on Germany.[17]
+Following the German announcement of the prolongation of border controls in October 2019, the Austrian Minister of Interior also prolonged the temporary border controls with Slovenia and Hungary until 14 May 2020.[12]
+The argumentation of the Austrian Government had slightly changed, however: while it initially argued that the situation was not sufficiently stable, the Minister of Interior argued that “border controls in the heart of Europe have led to a positive effect on migration movements”.[13]
+These border controls were further prolonged on 11 May 2021, based on the “continuing migration pressure” and “the tense situation resulting from Covid-19”.[14]
+Border controls with Hungary and Slovenia are currently prolonged until November 2024.[15]
+Furthermore, since September 2023 border controls to Slovakia and Czech Republic have been regularly prolonged every two months, currently until June 2024.[16]
+The prolongation of border controls were justified, among others, by the fear of proliferation of weapons from Ukraine[17] and the fight against terrorism.[18]
+More information on the German-Austrian border controls can be found in the AIDA report on Germany.[19]

-Slovenia reaffirmed its opposition as regards Austrian border controls in recent years.
-The Slovenian Ministry of the Interior considers border controls unjustified and disproportionate and stressed that there were no statistics demonstrating a risk of secondary migration nor a threat to Austria’s internal security.
-In 2019 it added that the border controls are “unnecessary and cause great economic damage”.[18]
+Slovenia has reaffirmed its opposition as regards Austrian border controls in recent years.
+The Slovenian Ministry of the Interior considers border controls unjustified and disproportionate and has stressed that there were no statistics demonstrating a risk of secondary migration nor a threat to Austria’s internal security.
+In 2019 it added that the border controls are “unnecessary and cause great economic damage”.[20]
+In 2023, the President of Slovenia complained that Austria has no reason to continue border controls with the country.
+Slovenia itself however also prolonged its own border controls with Croatia until June 2024.[21]
+As of 21 December 2023, 384 persons coming from Slovenia were denied entry.[22]

 Special provisions to maintain public order during border checks